rust-random/rand/README.md

 greater.
 Subsets of the Rand code may work with older Rust versions, but this is not supported.

-Travis CI always has a build with a pinned version of Rustc matching the oldest supported Rust release.
+Continuous Integration (CI) will always test the oldest supported Rustc version (the MSRV).
 The current policy is that this can be updated in any Rand release if required, but the change must be noted in the changelog.

 ## Crate Features